sinch/ios-proximity-tutorial/readme.md

 		}
 ```

-Now the easy bit, at the end of the createFriend method add this easy one liner!
+Now for the easy bit.
+At the end of the createFriend method, add this easy one liner:

 ```objective-c

 	[_friends addObject:newFriend];
 ```

-Now that we’ve got some friends it’s time to make them visible!
-As you can already see we’ve got a table view which has prototype cells that are made to do the job, all we have to do is set delegates and present the data to our table view.
-Firstly in newFriends.h we need to set the delegates, modify the @interface line to match this.
+Now that we’ve got some friends, it’s time to make them visible.
+As you can already see, we’ve got a table view that has prototype cells that are made to do the job.
+All we have to do is set delegates and present the data to our table view.
+In newFriends.h, set the delegates and modify the @interface line to match this:

 ```objective-c

 		@interface newFriends : UITableViewController <UITableViewDataSource, 				UITableViewDelegate, MCBrowserViewControllerDelegate, MCSessionDelegate>
 ```

-As you can see we’ve made two additions, we’ve set this class as the Data source and the delegate for our table view.
+As you can see, we’ve made two additions.
+We’ve set this class as the Data source and the delegate for our table view.
 Now we can move over and start modifying the .m counterpart.

 We need to implement two delegate methods to feed data to the view controller.
-First we can implement numberOfRowsInSection, for this we simply need to return the number of rows we will need in the table view which will be determined by the number of friends we’ve got.
+First we can implement numberOfRowsInSection.
+For this we simply need to return the number of rows we will need in the table view, which will be determined by the number of friends we’ve got.

 ```objective-c